 Our Sterling and Alexandria do have showers, as well as changing room(s) and lockers or cubbies to keep your things while you’re training!

 How does the referral program work?

-, but we’ll outline it here, too: Bring in a friend, and if you both sign up, you both get 30% off for that month of training.
-You’ll need to do this in person; we can’t process the referral transaction online as of yet.
+It’s pretty simple, but we’ll outline it here, too: Bring in a friend, and if you both sign up, you both get 30% off for that month of training.
+You’ll need to do this in person; we can’t process the referral transaction online.

 Can I share a punch card with someone else?